-As Kozlov \cite{KozCom} has pointed out there is a notion of a \emph{Hom complex} in any category where the set of morphisms between two objects can be described as a subset of some collection of `vertex set' mappings.
+As Kozlov \cite{KozCom} has pointed out, there is a notion of a \emph{Hom complex} in any category where the set of morphisms between two objects can be described as a subset of some collection of `vertex set' mappings.
 In this case there is notion of a \emph{multihomomorphism} between two objects, and the set of all multihomomorphisms naturally forms a partially ordered set (poset), which in turn gives rise to a topological space.
 In \cite{MatMor} Matsushita considered Hom complexes of `$r$-sets', which include hypergraphs and other generalizations of graphs.
 He showed how such complexes can be modeled by simplicial sets and how many results from Hom complexes of graphs, including the $\times$-homotopy theory of \cite{DocHom}, can be extended to this setting.

 In this work we apply these ideas to the class of \emph{directed} graphs (or digraphs for short).
-For two directed graphs $G$ and $H$ we consider the complex $\Hom(G,H)$ that parametrizes homomorphisms $f:G \rightarrow H$.
+For two digraphs $G$ and $H$, we consider the complex $\Hom(G,H)$ that parametrizes all directed graph homomorphisms $f:G \rightarrow H$.
 We will see that many of the categorical properties of such complexes that were satisfied in the undirected setting carry over to this context.
 Some of our results follow directly from the general theory of homomorphism complexes alluded to above, but in many cases we require new tools and constructions that seem specific to the directed graph setting.
 At the same time we will see that the $\Hom$ complexes of digraphs exhibit behavior that is not seen in the undirected setting, providing insight into the nuances of the category of directed graphs.

-We consider homomorphism complexes of directed graphs to be a natural area of study in its own right, but we see how these concepts also connect to several other areas of existing research.
+We consider homomorphism complexes of digraphs to be a natural area of study in its own right, but we see how these concepts also connect to several other areas of existing research.
 For instance in \cite{BraHou} Braun and Hough study a morphism complex associated to maximal chains in a graded poset.
-These complexes can be recovered as $\Hom(T,G(P))$ complexes of directed graphs by considering the Hasse diagram $G(P)$ of the underlying poset $P$, and choosing $T$ to be a directed path.
-Hence our complex $\Hom(G,H)$ for arbitrary directed graphs $G$ and $H$ generalize this construction.
+These complexes can be recovered as $\Hom(T,G(P))$ complexes of digraphs by considering the Hasse diagram $G(P)$ of the underlying poset $P$, and choosing $T$ to be a directed path.
+Hence our complex $\Hom(G,H)$ for arbitrary digraphs $G$ and $H$ generalize this construction.